Sidorakh/wasm-bridge/README.md

 # wasm-bridge
 Include Javascript libraries in your GameMaker WebAssembly games!

-In my ongoing quest to try and use the GX.Games/Web Assembly target in GameMaker, I wanted Javascript extensions to fully replace HTML5.
+In my ongoing quest to try and use the GX.Games/Web Assembly target in GameMaker in place of the HTML5 target, I wanted Javascript extensions.
 And since we don't have that access yet, I DIY'd it.

 ## Dependencies
 - Requires Node.JS v20 on system PATH (other versions may work)